FunkinCrew/awesome-funkin-resources/README.md

   - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha state**.
 - [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
 - [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
 [B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
+- [Forever Engine Feather](https://github.com/Pluma-Team/Forever-Engine-Feather) - A fork of Forever Engine, that includes all of its features, a scripting system based on HScript, called SScript, reorganized codebase, an events system based off of Hypno's Lullaby v2 and fully softcoded weeks and characters.

 ### Haxe/HaxeFlixel Resources
 - [Haxe - Introduction](https://haxe.org/manual/introduction.html) - Introductory Haxe documentation.